epfl-ada/ada-2021-project-mahj/README.md

 which we will apply on the words to extract the most interesting "topics"

-[^5]: PCA is optional, but can be visually clearer (for dimensions <= 3 at least), and will reduce variance for the k-means algorithm.
+[^5]: PCA is optional, but can be visually clearer (for dimensions <= 3 at least), and can reduce the variance for the clustering algorithms.
 [^6]: https://medium.com/ai-for-real/relationship-between-cosine-similarity-and-euclidean-distance-7e283a277dff

 ##### Notebook organization: the most important files.